Industrial fire safety checklists

 Workplaces must have enough exits suitably located to enable all employees to get out of the facility quickly to ensure safe evacuation.
 Considerations include the type of structure, the number of persons exposed, the fire protection available, the type of industry involved, the height and type of building, or the structure.

-Exit doors must not be blocked or locked at any time when employees are inside.
-Delayed opening of exit doors is permitted only when an approved alarm system is integrated into the exit door design.
+Exit doors should be accessible and unlocked while employees are inside.
+Delayed opening of exit doors is permitted only when integrating an approved alarm system into the exit door design.
 Exit routes from buildings must be free of obstructions and properly marked with exit signs.